CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/13-App-Masking.md

     ![](media-1/hidechrome.png)

-4. On the **Rule Set : hidepowershell** window, follow the below instructions:
+4. On the **Rule Set : hidechrome** window, follow the below instructions:

     - Select ***Choose from installed programs (1)***
     - Select on ***Google Chrome (2)***